About this book

 Awards and Praise

-Praise for Robert Heidbreder, Chelsea O’Byrne and Our Corner Store:
+Praise for author Robert Heidbreder and illustrator Chelsea O’Byrne for Our Corner Store:

 “A free-spirited, warmly nostalgic vision.” — Kirkus Reviews